larskrjo/spotify-remote-web-player/README.md

 port=your_port
 " >> backend/config
 ```
-Replace your_username, your_password, your_playlist, your_hostname and your_port
+Replace your_username, your_password, your_playlist_name, your_playlist_uri, your_hostname and your_port
-with your username, password, playlist, backend hostname and backend port respectively.
+with your username, password, playlist name (do not use a playlist with space), playlist uri, backend hostname and backend port respectively.

 ###Frontend
 ####Set address for both the frontend server and backend server